dmitriz/cpsfy/README.md

 ## Pull Streams
 A [Pull-stream](https://pull-stream.github.io/)
-is essentially a function `f(params, callback)` that is called repeatedly by the sink to produce on-demand stream of data.
+is essentially a function `f(abort, callback)` that is called repeatedly by the sink to produce on-demand stream of data.
 Any such function can be clearly curried into a is a parametrized CPS function